rajat3204/Grafana_loki_promtail/README.md

 Now again go to the datasource and check the explore option and select lable as container and it allow you to choose multiple value'" for eg your contianers name "
 Now You can see the logs in the grafana dashboard.

+**Use this command if you want to reset the grafana admin passwod** --> grafana-cli admin reset-admin-password <newpassword>